Camping in Uganda | This is what you need

 You can turn any of our 4x4s into a fully equipped camper vehicle.
 We provide rooftop tents and all the essential gear to make life on the road as comfortable as possible.

-To find campsites or budget guesthouses, we recommend the free app iOverlander.
+To find campsites or budget-friendly guesthouses, we recommend using the free iOverlander app.
 It lists and reviews almost every camping spot in Uganda — and the best part is, you usually don’t need to book ahead.

 Curious about what’s included, how to set up your rooftop tent, or what to pack?
 Read all our tips below!